CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/data-restore.md

 The Restore Item Details and Item Costing functions must be run in the following cases:

-- ProcessForce is installed in a database that already contains Item Master Data before the add-on installation.
+- CompuTec ProcessForce is installed in a database that already contains Item Master Data before the add-on installation.
-- Item Master Data records were created while ProcessForce was not running.
+- Item Master Data records were created while CompuTec ProcessForce was not running.

 ### Restore Item Details

-Every time an Item Master Data record is created in SAP Business One, a corresponding Item Details record is generated in ProcessForce.
-If this process does not occur (e.g., due to missing ProcessForce integration at the time of creation), running Restore Item Details ensures synchronization.
+Every time an Item Master Data record is created in SAP Business One, a corresponding Item Details record is generated in CompuTec ProcessForce.
+If this process does not occur (e.g., due to missing CompuTec ProcessForce integration at the time of creation), running Restore Item Details ensures synchronization.

 ### Restore Item Costing